J. Wadsworth Ritchie: Personal life

-In his later years, his health failed and he became a semi-invalid.
+In his later years, Ritchie's health failed and he became a semi-invalid.
 Ritchie died on March 22, 1924, and was buried in England.

 Descendants

-Through his son Montie, he was the paternal grandfather of Cornelia Wadsworth "Nina" Ritchie, who was the first wife of Republican Texas State Senator Teel Bivins of Amarillo, who, prior to his death in 2006, served as U.S. Ambassador to Sweden during the second administration of U.S. President George W. Bush.
+Through his son Montie, Ritchie was the paternal grandfather of Cornelia Wadsworth "Nina" Ritchie, who was the first wife of Republican Texas State Senator Teel Bivins of Amarillo, who, prior to his death in 2006, served as U.S. Ambassador to Sweden during the second administration of U.S. President George W. Bush.
 Their son Andrew M. Bivins also works for JA Ranch.